-A German photographer spent the past four years gaining unprecedented access to the Travelling Community in Ireland, hoping to capture the lifestyle and culture of one of Ireland’s largest, and most discriminated against, ethnic groups.
+A German photographer spent four years gaining unprecedented access to the Travelling Community in Ireland, hoping to capture the lifestyle and culture of one of Ireland’s largest, and most discriminated against, ethnic groups.

 On meeting with a girl and her brother at a roadside camp during her first Irish trip, Kaufman was struck by the differences between Irish Travellers and the Romany camps she was accustomed to seeing elsewhere in Europe and wished to know more about this unique way of life.

 "People said, 'You'll never get an insight into that community—forget about it,'" she told National Geographic.
 She was determined, however, and after failed attempts to gain access through a human rights group that works with the Travellers, she simply strode up to a halting site and explained to a young woman she met there that she was from Germany and wished to learn more about their culture.

 The almost 30,000 Irish Travellers in Ireland are an ethnic minority known for their itinerant lifestyle.
-Travellers still adhere to a strict set of traditions that some outside the community feel are outdated and should be abandoned in a modern Ireland.
+Travellers still adhere to a strict set of traditions that some outside the community feel are outdated and should be abandoned in modern Ireland.

 Although mostly English-speaking, they speak a range of different dialects including Shelta, Gammon (or Gamin) and Irish Traveller Cant.
 The majority are strict Roman Catholics.
 Teen marriage is very common among the community and some Traveller children can grow up outside the education system often as a result of discrimination on the part of schools.